 Our Community Outreach Officer can assist you and your family members with professional counselling service to help with coping skills needed to live with the impact of a SCI

-We deliver a range of activities for Service Users to participate in while in the NRH and following discharge from hospital.
-These activities are made possible by our small team of dedicated volunteers without which none of this would be possible
+We deliver a range of activities for service users to participate in while in the National Rehabilitation Hospital and following their discharge from hospital.

-You can start exploring your options at any time.
-During your rehabilitation or when re-established back home.
-Lifelong learning or accessibility, we can look at it together.
+During your rehabilitation or when re-established back home, we can look at lifelong learning or accessibility, together.

 What is a medical card and how can I apply?